-For well over a century before Pinyin became the standard tool, many people tried to create a system which Romanised the Chinese language.
+For over a century before Pinyin became the standard tool, many people tried to create a system that Romanised the Chinese language.
 The first group to seriously attempt it were Christian missionaries, though previous attempts had already tried to use the Arabic alphabet or even numbers to build a workable system.

 Probably the most famous of these was Wade-Giles.
 This was a Mandarin Chinese Romanisation system created in the mid-1800s by the British ambassador to China Sir Thomas Wade.
 The system was refined in 1912 by Herbert Giles, another British diplomat working in China.
 Up until 1979, this was the most widely used system for Romanising Chinese, used in all English language books.